YigitAras/YigitAras/README.md

 </div>

 - Currently working towards my MSc in Computer Science at the Technical University of Munich. <br>
-- My areas of interest are Computer Vision & Graphics, Simulations, Machine Learning and Robotics.
+- My areas of interest are Computer Graphics & Vision, Simulations, Machine Learning and Robotics.
 - Some other topics that interest me are Programming Languages, Game and Physics Engines.
 - I am always willing to help out with Open Source Projects that align with my interests, feel free to message me.
 - You can reach out to me @ yigitaras.tunali@gmail.com